Animal Research and Testing

 Taiwan has become the second major market in Southeast Asia to take a stand against cosmetics cruelty with a vote last week to ban animal testing in the beauty industry.
 With this new policy, more than 1.7 billion consumers in 34 global markets have directly felt the effects of Humane Society International’s #BeCrueltyFree campaign.
 The . . .

-I was so pleased to be joined by former New Mexico governor and United Nations ambassador Bill Richardson today in a mid-morning press conference to announce a collaborative campaign to secure a safe future for dozens of laboratory chimpanzees abandoned by the New York Blood Center on a set of islands in Liberia.
-The Richardson . . .
+EDITOR’S NOTE: GOOD NEWS!
+The HSUS and the New York Blood Center have announced an agreement to provide long-term sanctuary for the Liberian chimpanzees.
+READ THE UPDATE » I was so pleased to be joined by former New Mexico governor and United Nations ambassador Bill Richardson today in a mid-morning press conference to announce a . . .

 Blinding, poisoning, and killing animals in the name of beauty has never stood a chance in the court of public opinion.
 But it’s survived for too long as a legal enterprise because industry has thwarted reform with pretenses about the lack of alternatives, and politicians have sidestepped our moral duty to innocent creatures.
 However, the . . .